knaus94/steam-gift/README.md

 # SteamGift

 A module for interacting with the Steam store site from Node.js.
-Currently not a lot of functionality is supported.

 ## Logging In